Last revised: December 14, 2019

 RoCa: Isaiah 35:1-6, 10; James 5:7-10; Matthew 11:2-11

-I find that today’s Gospel Lesson has two points of particular interest for mimetic theory.
+Mimetic Theory identifies two points of interest in today’s Gospel Lesson that speak to elements of a New Reformation.
 The first involves the centrality of scandal — skandalon in the Greek.
 Jesus says, ‘Blessed are those who are not scandalized at me.’
+Girard thematized the New Testament use of skandalon as the naming the dynamics of mimetic desire which lead to interpersonal violence, which can organize around a victim into sacred violence.
 A bibliography can be found below.

 The second point of interest is somewhat of my own making.
 For I am adding a verse to the assigned lectionary passage.
 I find Matthew 11:12 to be a candidate for the most important single verse in the Gospel of Matthew: “From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force.”
 Matthew’s Gospel is the only one which has Jesus using the phrase “the kingdom of heaven” — and uses it 24 times!
 (See a complete list.)
 It seems to me that telling us that the kingdom of heaven is suffering violence is a huge clue, one that helps our reading of the many kingdom parables.
 (A great example is a paper by W. Martin Aiken, delivered at the COV&R 2003 conference in Innsbruck, on Matt.
 22:1-14: “The Kingdom of Heaven Suffers Violence.”)